cs10/fa24/_projects/project4.md

 This semester, you have explored how computer science and technological innovations shape society—from individual experiences to global transformations.
 For this project, you'll step away from coding to select a creative media format that allows you to critically examine an intersection between technology and society.
 The project will consist of three parts: creation of an artifact with project documentation, live presentation, and peer reflection.
 This approach offers an opportunity to engage with the actions and consequences of technology in a non-traditional format.

 You will select a creative medium to explore a tech-related topic of your choice.
 Acceptable formats include art/drawings, sculptures, videos, infographics, short films or sketches (stop motion, live action, or digital using Snap! only), collages, or dioramas.
-Written works like essays, songs, or poems are not permitted, nor are photographs or single-plane AI-generated content.
+Written works like essays, songs, or poems are not permitted, nor are single photographs or single-plane AI-generated content.
 Additional guidelines regarding AI or generative tools are written below.
 If you'd like to use a different medium, you must get approval from the TAs.

 The medium you select should effectively convey the societal, economic, or cultural impact of your chosen topic—whether it’s a technology, theory, program, event (past or present), or object.
 Previous topics have included artificial intelligence (AI), Facebook, smart farming, the internet, the TikTok algorithm, robotic teachers, and online security.
 Examples of accepted artifacts could look like an Infographic on AI Bias in Decision-Making, a Handmade Collage on Social Media’s Impact on Youth, or a Sculpture on Data Privacy.